 A Few Other Quick Tips for Planning in Private Practice

 I hope this helps inspire you today to get clear and put that plan in place!
-If you want some more intense support and nitty gritty direction, you can learn more about bootcamp here, or check out our monthly live webinars for therapists and over 10 hours of free training here.
+If you want some more intense support and nitty gritty direction, you can learn more about bootcamp here.